Fans, alumni eagerly anticipate Southern University's Homecoming Weekend

 This weekend, campus visitors will notice a heavy law enforcement presence, and officers have been instructed to enforce the university's 'Zero Tolerance' policy.

-Early Friday morning, WBRZ's Brandi B. Harris spoke with one of the officials responsible for ensuring on-campus safety, Corporal Baldwin (pictured below).
+On Friday morning, WBRZ's Brandi B. Harris also spoke with one of the officials responsible for ensuring on-campus safety, Corporal Baldwin (pictured below).

 Baldwin explained that during Homecoming this weekend, the only way to enter and exit Southern University will be through Harding Boulevard, and that all visitors must present an ID.